chroma-sdk/chroma-python/README.md

 ## Disclaimer
-This project is still in active development!
+This project is mostly abandoned!

 ## Support